-"It wasn't your kid and it wasn't your business," answered Felicity.
+"It wasn't your kid and it wasn't your business," shouted Felicity.

 A mite loose decided Booker but he would see a dentist anyway.

 On the bus home each knew it was over without saying so.

-Felicity continued nagging for an hour or so after they arrived at her apartment, but up against Booker's stony silence, she quit and took a shower.
+Felicity continued nagging for an hour or so after they arrived at her apartment, but up against Booker's leaden silence, she quit and took a shower.
 He did not join her, as had been their practice.
-Booker's work history was thin-one disaster-ridden semester teaching music in a junior high school, the only public school teaching he could do since he had no certificate, and he was cut from the few music auditions he signed up for.
+Booker's work history was thin-one embarrassing and disaster-ridden semester teaching music in a junior high school, the only public school teaching he could do since he had no certificate, and he was cut from the few music auditions he signed up for.
 His trumpet talent was adequate but not exceptional.
-His luck changed at the precise moment it needed to when Carole tracked him down to pass along a letter from a law firm.
-Mr. Drew had included his grandchildren in his will and Booker was to share the old man's constantly bragged-about fortune with his siblings.
+His luck changed at the precise moment it needed to when Carole tracked him down to forward a letter addressed to him from a law firm.
+Mr. Drew had died and to everyone's surprise he had included his grandchildren-but not his own children--in his will.
+Booker was to share the old man's constantly bragged-about fortune with his siblings.
+He refused to think about the greed and criminality that produced his grandfather's fortune.
+He told himself the slumlord money had been cleansed by death.
 Not bad.
-Now he could rent his own place and continue playing either on the street or in other little rundown clubs.
-Having access to no studio, the men played on corners certain weekends.
-Not for money, which was pitiful enough, but to practice and experiment with each other in public before a non-paying, therefore un-critical, undemanding audience.
+Now he could rent his own place, a quiet room in a quiet neighborhood, and continue playing either on the street or in more little rundown clubs.
+Having access to no studio, the men played on corners.
+Not for money, which was pitiful enough, but to practice and experiment with each other in public before a nonpaying, therefore un-critical, undemanding audience.
 Then came a day that changed him and his music.